splanck/vush/README.md

 # vush

 `vush` is a simple UNIX shell written in C. It supports basic command execution and a few built-in commands.
+The newly revamped [manual page](docs/vush.1) provides a concise reference to all options and usage.

 Current version: 0.1.0